Fraser Canyon Gold Rush: Gold rush

 Although the area had been mined for a few years, news of the strike spread to San Francisco when the governor of the Colony of Vancouver Island, James Douglas, sent a shipment of ore to that city's mint.
 People in San Francisco and the California gold fields greeted the news with excitement.
 Within a month 30,000 men had descended upon Victoria.
 4,000 of these Gold Rush pioneers settlers were Chinese.
 Until that time, the village had had a population of only about 500.
 This was a record for mass movement of mining populations on the North American frontier, even though more men in total were involved in the gold rushes of California and Colorado.

-By the fall, however, tens of thousands of men who had failed to stake claims, or were unable to because of the summer's high water on the river, pronounced the Fraser to be "humbug."
+By the fall, however, tens of thousands of men who had failed to stake claims or were unable to because of the summer's high water on the river, pronounced the Fraser to be "humbug."
 Many returned to San Francisco, but a continuing influx of newcomers replaced the disenchanted, with even more men storming the route of the Douglas Road to the upper part of Fraser Canyon around Lillooet; others got to the upper canyon via the Okanagan Trail and Similkameen Trail, and to the lower Canyon via the Whatcom Trail and the Skagit Trail.
 All these routes were technically illegal since the Governor required that entry to the colony to be made via Victoria, but thousands came overland anyway.
 Accurate numbers of miners, especially on the upper Fraser, are therefore difficult to reckon.

 During the gold rush tens of thousands of prospectors from California flooded into the newly declared Colony of British Columbia and disrupted the established balance between the Hudson's Bay Company's fur traders and indigenous peoples.
 The influx of prospectors included numerous European Americans and African Americans, Britons, Germans, English Canadians, Maritimers, French Canadians, Scandinavians, Italians, Belgians and French, and other European ethnicities, Hawaiians, Chinese, Mexicans, West Indians, and others.
 Many of those first-arrived of European and British origin were Californian by culture, and this included Maritimers such as Amor De Cosmos and others.
 The numbers of "Americans" associated with the gold rush must be understood to be inherently European-ethnic to start with.
-Anglo-American Southerners and New Englanders were well represented.
+Anglo-American Southerners (from states such as Missouri and Kentucky), Midwesterners, and New Englanders were well represented.
 Alfred Waddington, an entrepreneur and pamphleteer of the gold rush later infamous for the disastrous road-building expedition which led to the Chilcotin War of 1864, estimated there were 10,500 miners on the Fraser at the peak of the gold rush.
 This estimate was based on the Yale area and did not include the non-mining "hangers-on" population.